DV

 Strategy & risk

 BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while TLT tracks ICE U.S. Treasury 20+ Year Bond Index with a treasury approach.
-Beta is 0.98 for BND and 2.38 for TLT, indicating BND is less volatile relative to the market.
+Beta is 0.98 for BND and 2.4 for TLT, making BND the less volatile of the two by this measure.

 BND beta0.98